noodlewavey/restaurant-scheduler/README.md

 Frontend components -> API functions -> Controllers in backend -> Service Layer -> Repository Layer -> In-memory Hash Map Storage

+## INSTRUCTIONS ON HOW TO USE THE APP

+#1
+Staff Management Tab
+  - First add a staff member according to the forms.
+#2
+Go to Shift Scheduling Tab
+- Create a shift in the top form, with a required role matching that of at least one staff member.
+Submit the shift.
+#3
+Still on Shift Scheduling Tab
+- Scroll down to the Assign Shift To Staff box.
+- Choose a staff member.
+- Go to the dropdown below the staff member name and choose a potential shift.
+- Submit the assignment, and the application will tell you if the shift suits the staff's availability.